SiriDB/siridb-docs/content/servers/alter_server/backup_mode.md

 ---
-title: "backup mode"
+title: "set backup mode"
-weight: 68
+weight: 69
 ---

 When a backup_mode is enabled on a SiriDB server, all files in the database